succinctlabs/rsp/README.md

 ### Running the CLI

-The host CLI automatically identifies the underlying chain type using the RPC (with the chain ID call).
+The host CLI automatically identifies the underlying chain type using the RPC (with the `eth_chainId` call).
 Simply suppply a block number and an RPC URL:

 ```console
 rsp --block-number 18884864 --rpc-url <RPC>